-As a co-founder of Sanli, Mr Kew's extensive 25-year tenure in water and waste projects underscores his profound expertise and vision in the field, making his contributions invaluable to our organisation.
+As a co-founder of Sanli, Mr Kew's extensive tenure of over 25 years in water and waste projects underscores his profound expertise and vision in the field, making his contributions invaluable to our organisation.

 Mr Kew holds an Engineering Diploma from the Federal Institute of Technology and a Bachelor of Engineering degree in Electrical and Electronic Engineering from the University of Sunderland.
 Mr Sim serves as our Chief Executive Officer and Executive Director, having joined our Board on 27 February 2017.